traviscrampton/marnie-lunch/README.md

 - Scale: the Google Places API has request quotas and [https://developers.google.com/maps/documentation/javascript/places#UsageLimits](they recommend service APIs if batch requests are needed.)
 - Default map location: user's location, if available, or AllTrails HQ: 530 Bush St #900, San Francisco
 - Security: Currently, I would not deploy this app as .env files are not secure and would expose my private API key during the build process.
 Hosting this app in a private repo will provide security for now.
 If I need to deploy this, a middleware that API that I build where the google API key could be more securely stored could be one possible solution to keep the API key safe.
+- The text color given in the designs are not accessible
+- The card design isn't accessible as the favorite button is nested inside of a clickable card

 ## Available Scripts